 In a climate that can be as crisp and icy as St Petersburg’s, the promise of a delectable dessert or two is guaranteed to keep intrepid explorers warm.
 Luckily, the Russian city has a mouth-watering assortment of venues catering to sweet-toothed locals and visitors alike.
 Get a taste of classic Russian confections, indulge in Asian-inspired bubble waffles, appease your inner child with an ice cream sundae of fantastical proportions and experience fine dining interpretations of national favourites.
 Follow our food tour of St Petersburg to find the city’s sweetest spots.

-Taking its name from the Russian for ‘north’ and in operation since the 1930s, Sever is, perhaps unsurprisingly, something of a foodie institution in St Petersburg.
+Named for the Russian for ‘north’ and in operation since the 1930s, Sever is, perhaps unsurprisingly, something of a foodie institution in St Petersburg.
 Head to the flagship location on Nevsky Prospect and prepare for a feast of traditional Russian cakes and confectionary.
-Enduring favourites include the Soviet Kartoshka, signature Sever chocolate cake with cream and moreish almond biscuits, both said to be made from the same, unchanged recipes of the 60s and 70s.
+Enduring favourites include the Soviet Kartoshka and Sever’s signature chocolate cake with cream and moreish almond biscuits, both said to be made from the same, unchanged recipes of the 60s and 70s.

 Made with only natural ingredients and available in a wide variety of flavours, it’s little wonder that Gelateria Di Neve is St. Petersburg’s favourite ice cream parlour.
-With two outposts at both the Zanevsky Cascade Shopping Centre and Loft Project ETAGI, visitors have double the opportunity to sample Di Neve’s cool, creamy delights.
 Choosing from over 110 ice cream flavours and around 40 different kinds of sorbet might prove challenging for food lovers visiting St Petersburg.
 Moreover, Di Neve also shapes their ice cream cones into perfect roses, making them (almost) too good to eat.